 Ventilation is your best friend when it comes to keeping allergens at bay.
 That’s why it’s so important to make sure your ductwork is secure in every way.
 Inspect them for any air leaks, and have them sealed by a professional right away.
 Ensuring your ductwork is sealed up tight will help keep unwelcome allergens out, but will also keep conditioned air in.

 Ahh, the bathroom — where mold spores and bacteria abound.
 Do yourself and your family a favor and give it a good old fashioned scrub down at least once a week.
 During this time, inspect your pipes for and leaks, make sure ventilation systems are working properly, and don’t forget to wipe down the walls with a nontoxic disinfectant.

 Rugs, throw blankets, flowing curtains — while they may make for a beautiful living space, they also tend to lend themselves to collecting dust and allergens.
 If possible, kick some of these dusty decor items to the curb for those that are less fibrous, like blinds instead of curtains or wood floors instead of carpet.
 If you absolutely can’t part with them.
 Make sure you’re vacuuming weekly, dusting often and cleaning carpets, pillows and other upholstered items regularly.

-Tyler Heating & Air Conditioning is a full-service heating and air conditioning repair and installation contractor.
+Tyler Heating, Air Conditioning, Refrigeration LLC is a full-service heating and air conditioning repair and installation contractor.
 From duct sealing and regular HVAC maintenance plans to indoor air quality assessments, the Tyler Team is here to help you get your cooling system up and running, and allergen free, for the summer!

 For more information about our HVAC services, contact us online or call 203-378-4700.